BankingBoys/amos-ss17-proj7/README.md

 you build the server-war-file and run it on an embedded jetty server.

+## Build spring boot application

+Open terminal in the rootproject and run:

+	gradle clean build

+The compiled jar-file can be found in build/libs

 ## Use test coverage

 ### Local test coverage